manojgowda593/Scripts/README.md

 Feel free to contribute, suggest improvements, or report issues.
 Pull requests are welcome!

 📧 Contact

-If you have any questions or feedback, feel free to reach out.
+If you have any feedback, feel free to reach out. manoj.gowda1593@gamil.com

-Note: Make sure to review the scripts before using them in production environments.

 Happy scripting! 🎯